Workers' right to access the toilet: United States

-The Occupational Safety and Health Administration (OSHA) Agency states that all employees must be provided with toilet facilities.
+In the United States, there is a history of denying workers the right to go to the toilet while on the job.
+The Occupational Safety and Health Administration (OSHA) Agency has undone some of the business opposition to workers taking toilet breaks.
+OSHA rules indicate that all employees must be provided with toilet facilities.
 However, issues arise over when a worker can access a bathroom.
 A memorandum on behalf of OSHA in 1998 stated that workers could only be restricted in accessing toilet facilities if it was reasonable at the given time.
 However, as seen in Zwiebel v.
 Plastipak Packaging what is reasonable is still unclear today.
 Mark Zwiebel was dismissed from his job at Plastipak Packaging in Ohio where he later sued the company on the grounds that they breached the restroom policy within OSHA's restroom service.
 The court held "While there is a clear public policy in favor of allowing employees access to workplace restrooms, it does not support the proposition that employees may leave their tasks or stations at any time without responsibly making sure that production is not jeopardized.
-In recognition of an employer’s legitimate interest in avoiding disruptions, there is also a clear public policy in favor of allowing reasonable restrictions on employees’ access to the restrooms."
+In recognition of an employer's legitimate interest in avoiding disruptions, there is also a clear public policy in favor of allowing reasonable restrictions on employees' access to the restrooms."

 Thus it is clear the court made this decision with policy in mind.
 The court was clear in its findings that an employee has an obligation to ensure they do not disregard their position as an employee and thus a reasonable restriction on the limitation a worker has to access a toilet is to be allowed.
 By going to the bathroom a worker cannot be seen to be deserting their job.
 However, this does raise issues over workers who have a large workload and that attending to the bathroom can be seen as abandoning one's job.

 Currently, when an employment dispute arises regarding bathroom use where an employee has been prevented or punished in terms of employment, they are referred to OSHA who decides on each individual case.
 In addition, OSHA has ruled that where a worker has reasonably waited to visit a bathroom, or where an additional worker is not available, for replacement, in the worker's absence, then the worker is entitled to use the restroom or else the employer will be in breach of their fiduciary duties to the employee.
 Furthermore, employees must be paid for any break which equates to less than 20 minutes which includes bathroom use.